prebid/Prebid.js/modules/yieldoneBidAdapter.md

 Connect to YIELDONE for bids.

 THE YIELDONE adapter requires setup and approval from the YIELDONE team.
 Please reach out to your account team or y1s@platform-one.co.jp for more information.

+Note: THE YIELDONE adapter do not support "multi-format" scenario. you should prepare adUnit different from banner before put video ad.

 # Test Parameters
 ```javascript